SupremeLobster/CfC_LiquidNetwork-DeepVO/README.md

 # DeepVO w/ CfC Liquid Time-Constant Network (LTC Network)
-An implementation of DeepVO replacing the RNN module by the CfC Liquid Time Network.
+An implementation of DeepVO replacing the RNN module with the CfC Liquid Time Network.
 This is meant as an experiment

 ## References
 - [DeepVO paper](https://ieeexplore.ieee.org/document/7989236/)